DDR0/Stardust-WASM/README.md

 # DDR's __Stardust__

+A nacent falling sand game, based off `rust-wasm-worker-template`.
+Thank you Victor Gavrish, without whom we never would have got this running in the first place.

 ## Outcome

 This experiment is closed, as I could not wring the performance I wanted out of the proof-of-concept.
 The main issue seems to be that the way I architected the processing core requires *any* memory allocation at all, and the secondary issue seems to be that this workload heavily reads to and writes from values held by the Javascript side of things in a shared array buffer.
 These reads and writes seem more expensive than we can afford.